User Search Best Practices

 Here are some best practices for user search:

 You need a token to make requests to the Management API.
-See Management API Access Tokens for details.
+To learn more, read Management API Access Tokens.

 To perform user search requests, the

 To get the latest search results, use an immediately consistent endpoint during authentication processes, such as Get Users by ID and Get Users by Email.
 Searches using these endpoints reflect the results of all successful write operations including those that occurred shortly prior to your request.

 Avoid large schema sizes and deep structures.